 Service Level Objectives

-• SLAs.
-Agreements made with your clients or customers that define the level of service that is going to be delivered.
+• SLAs: The overall agreements with clients or customers about the level of service to be delivered.

 Read: Learn more about managing SLA compliance within your organization.